LukeNK/Star/README.md

 A lightweight ~~cross-platform~~ file manager focus on simple design but feature-rich.
 Currently in active development.

 ## Usage
 Right now, it can only display files, folders and allow you to open files with default app.
-Delete, move, copy feature will be add soon
+Delete, move, copy feature will be add soon.

+### How to use
+Primary click to open file/folder, secondary click to highlight (select) file.
+Noted that left hand also supported (because I am left handed ^^).

 ## Screenshots
 ![alt text](https://cdn.discordapp.com/attachments/704502790055133245/808542256427958282/unknown.png)